fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/6-Lab04_AppBuilder.md

 Modify the event with **Transformation**.

-1. Drag and drop "`Transform`" from the "Modifiers" in the Activity Pattern list to overlap the `JoinEvents` Task.
+1. Drag and drop "`Transformation`" from the "Modifiers" in the Activity Pattern list to overlap the `JoinEvents` Task.
 Then set the name.
     1. Name: _TransformEvent_

 2. Configure the settings as followings.